liashchynskyi/neuronix/converter/README.md

 2. Installed **Pillow** library;
 3. Root directory of your images.

-**The script only works if your root directory contains directories of the image classes inside.**
+**The script only works if your root directory contains directories of the image classes inside.** It is necessary for multithreading executing (one class folder - one thread), after that if class folder also contains the other directories inside - script will work recursively.

 For example:
 ```